 SRC uses Solidworks programs for thermal modeling and validates theory and expected performance with our in-house wind tunnel.
 This data informs our designs and engineering, allowing us to give more accurate performance predictions and a better product overall.

 Super Radiator Coils' welders and brazers are certified under ASME Section IX code, and all welding and brazing programs are directed by Certified Weld Inspectors (CWI's).

-A wide range of materials are used to construct fluidized bed dryers and coolers.
+A wide range of materials are used to construct pollution control products.
 Common and uncommon materials include: